Skip to main content

 3. Capacitance and Dielectrics

 Storing energy in an electric field.
 Capacitance as charge per voltage.
-The parallel-plate capacitor from first principles.
+The parallel-plate capacitor.
 Dielectrics and how they boost capacitance.
 Energy stored in a charged capacitor, written as energy stored in the field itself.

-From a microscopic drift of electrons to Ohm’s law.
-Electric current and the model of charge in motion through a conductor.
+From a microscopic drift of electrons to the transistor.
+Electric current as charge in motion.
 Resistance, resistivity, and Ohm’s law.
 EMF, batteries, internal resistance.
-Kirchhoff’s two laws and the procedure for solving any DC network.
+Kirchhoff’s two laws for any DC network.
+Conduction in different media: the Drude picture in metals, a glance at superconductivity, current in electrolytes and in gases, conduction in vacuum, and semiconductors with the p–n junction and the transistor at the end.

-What happens when charges start to move.
+What happens when charges start to move, and how matter responds to the field they make.
 The magnetic field.
 The Lorentz force on a moving charge.
 Force on a current-carrying wire and torque on a current loop.
 Sources of magnetic field: a long straight wire, a solenoid, and the laws (Biot–Savart, Ampère) behind them.
+Magnetic materials: diamagnetism, paramagnetism, ferromagnetism.
+No magnetic monopoles: the statement, parallel in form to Gauss’s law for E but opposite in content, that the magnetic flux through any closed surface vanishes.
+One of Maxwell’s four equations.

 Schedule, Pricing & Enrollment